 The Offers and Needs Market

-It's also a way to bootstrap communities by focusing on what passions, skills, resources, and connections the group already has.
-It highlights what people can already do and provides a positive way to short-circuit the “But … we don’t have any resources!” narrative.
+It's also a way practice Asset-Based Community Development as you focus on what passions, skills, resources, and connections (a.k.a. “assets”) the group already has.
+The OANM is a simple, playful, and joyful way to highlight what people can already do, and provides a positive way to short-circuit the “But … we don’t have any resources!” narrative.
 The emphasis is on creating and sustaining a mindset of what you can do to help – and get helped – right now.

 How an OANM Helps and Creates Communities

-- It builds and enhances personal connections and community.
+- It builds and enhances personal or group connections.
 Knowing who's doing what, who has access to what, and who knows who are vital for getting things done.

 - It creates new possibilities for co-created action that none of us can do alone.